 Gus's Fried Chicken Recipe - The Best Duplication So Far of the Gus's Recipe

-I came as close as I have gotten to duplicating the Gus's Fried Chicken recipe.
-Here follows the latest, updated recipe:
+Here is as close as I have gotten to duplicating the Gus's Fried Chicken recipe.
+Here follows, my latest, updated recipe:

 Gus’s Fried Chicken